 This false assumption by many that a heterosexual marriage means a person is no longer homosexual has caused much unnecessary suffering.

-- The opposite sex partner will often believe they are ‘called’ to walk the journey with their partner to ‘heterosexuality’.
-As history has shown, rarely do these marriages last, leaving the heterosexual partner with a sense of betrayal and the feeling that they may have contributed in some way to their partner not changing.
+The opposite sex partner will often believe they are ‘called’ to walk the journey with their partner to ‘heterosexuality’.
+As history has shown, rarely do these marriages last, leaving the heterosexual partner with a sense of betrayal and the feeling that they may have contributed to their partner not changing.
 Or they are resentful that they have given the best years of their lives to a person who promised to love and be with them for life.
-A promise they were unable to fulfil.
+A promise they were unable to fulfill.
 Former wives of ‘ex-gay’ men speak out here.

 Whilst I’m grateful for the years of married life and the lovely children and grandchildren I’ve had, I also have to live with the knowledge that I have been the source of the greatest trauma, pain and shame in the lives of the people I cared most about.
-Could I have turned back the hands of time I would not have chosen that for them or myself.
+If I could have turned back the hands of time, I would not have chosen that for them or myself.